cianclarke/node-gallery/README.md

 Usage
 =====
 Node gallery can be used standalone, or in an existing node.js application.
+The example code has support for the Openshift and Heroku PaaS.
 ## Standalone

-	// TODO Document
+Modify [examples/app.js](examples/app.js) to your liking, add your albums & images to `resources/photos` & run using:

+	node example/app.js

-## Existing Application
+## In Existing Applications
 Node Gallery exposes express style middleware, meaning it can be mounted to any route within your application.

     /*